JonnyBeoulve/Meme-Database/README.md

 # Meme Database
-This React project allows a user to browse and edit a database of categorized memes that uses Material UI to deliver a Google-esque presentation.
+This React project allows a user to browse a database of categorized memes with a Material UI front-end that delivers a Google-esque presentation.

 ## How to Use the Program
 You can view an alpha staging version of this program at the following link: